I See You

 - Speak Ill of the Dead: Gomez gives Leonel a touching eulogy after he succumbs to Mike's lethal injection.Gomez: Burn in hell, you piece of shit.

-- Switch to English: Bolsa has to because Gus refuses to respond to him in Spanish.
+- Switch to English: Bolsa has to because Gus has so little respect for him that he refuses to respond to him in Spanish.

-- Villainous Breakdown: Bolsa has an angry one over the phone to Gus when he realises what his plan was, it ends when he gets sub-machine gunned down by the federales.
+- Villainous Breakdown: Bolsa has an angry one over the phone to Gus when he realizes what his plan was.
+It ends when he gets gunned down by the federales.

-- We Do Not Know Each Other: Gus pretends that he only knows Walt through the charity fund Hank had been running for him at the DEA.
+- We Do Not Know Each Other: Gus pretends that he only knows Walt through the charity fundraiser Hank had been running for him at the DEA.

 - We Need a Distraction: Gus bringing chicken to the cops at the hospital serves as this, as Mike is able to sneak in to administer a lethal injection to Leonel.
 Then as all the cops are milling about when Leonel dies, Mike is able to dispose of his syringe in a sharps bin.